Information Bulletin: Compliance audits

 - When technical safety risks are known or suspected to exist;

-- When evidence collected to date suggests that further non-compliances may be discovered.
+- Evidence collected to date suggests that further non-compliances may be

 Safety Standards Act